erhant/moonmath/elliptic-curves/README.md

 > ![NOTE]
 >
 > We would expect $r^2$ elements (i.e. 4) in the full-torsion group, which is NOT the case here!
-After lengthy discussions with [@bufferhe4d](https://github.com/bufferhe4d) and his further discussions with more people, we have come to conclusion that the $r^2$ requirement is not strict when $k=1$.
-In these cases, we can have $r$ elements.
+After lengthy discussions with @bufferhe4d and his further discussions with more people, we have come to conclusion that the $r^2$ requirement is not strict when $k=1$.
+In some cases, we can have $r$ elements.

 Let's compute the pairing groups now: